Convergence of backpropagation with momentum for network architectures with skip connections: Architecture for a feed-forward network with cross-layer connectivity

 \subsection{Convergence of backpropagation}

 Our major theorem is a statement of convergence under backpropagation with momentum.
 Specifically, for some input $x^j \in l_0$, we will use a generic desired output of $d^j \in \mathbb{R}$.
-We use a 1-d output for clarity in exposition.
+We use a 1D output for clarity in exposition.
 The proof of convergence for output in multiple dimensions is essentially the same as the one presented here.
 The error in this case is then

 We will need some regularity and boundedness assumptions.
-These assumptions are similar to those used in \cite{wu2008convergence}, and may also be found in other nonlinear optimization problems such as \cite{gori1996}. \begin{ass} \begin{enumerate} \item The function $g$, and its first two derivatives $g'$ and $g''$ are bounded in $\mathbb R$. \item The weights $v_{(i,j)}^k$ are uniformly bounded over layers $1 \le i<j \le L$ and iterations $k = 1, 2, \dots.$ \item The gradient $\nabla E$ vanishes only at a finite set of points. \end{enumerate} \end{ass}
+These assumptions are similar to those used in \cite{wu2008convergence}, and may also be found in other nonlinear optimization problems such as \cite{gori1996}. \begin{hyp} \begin{enumerate} \item The function $g$, and its first two derivatives $g'$ and $g''$, are bounded in $\mathbb R$. \item The weights $v_{(i,j)}^k$ are uniformly bounded over layers $0 \le i<j \le L$ and iterations $k = 1, 2, \dots.$ \item The gradient $\nabla E$ vanishes only at a finite set of points. \end{enumerate} \end{hyp}